 - 1. In the map, tap Measure.
 Alernatively, tap \equiv and select Measure / Measure pipeline points. - 2.
 Enter the measurement details for the point: - a.
 Enter the Point name. - b.
-Enter the Code for the point.

-NOTE - To see Pipelines measurement features such as cover calculation, joint and attribute details, and to store computed values as attributes, you must select an appropriate code from the list.
+Enter the Code for the point. - NOTE To see Pipelines measurement features such as cover calculation, joint and attribute details, and to store computed values as attributes, you must select an appropriate code from the list.
 The Pipelines software can only provide joint linking to the tally file from the first code in a Code field.
-Attributes on any secondary codes in the Code field will not be available.
+Attributes on any secondary codes in the Code field will not be available. - c.

-- c.
 Select the measurement method and then enter either the antenna details or the target details. - d.
 When you are ready to record the position, tap Measure. - e.
-When the preset occupation time and precisions have been reached, tap Store.
-If the Compute cover check box is selected in the Pipeline options screen, the Compute pipe cover screen appears.
-See Automatic depth of cover calculations, page 40.
-If you have not already entered the attribute details using the Attrib soft key then the Attributes - 3.
-Fill out the attributes for the point:
+When the preset occupation time and precisions have been reached, tap Store. - If the Compute cover check box is selected in the Pipeline options screen, the Compute pipe cover screen appears.
+See Automatic depth of cover calculations, page 43. - If you have not already entered the attribute details using the Attrib soft key then the Attributes screen appears.